toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 ## 4.5 Make the role

-Finally, we make the role.
-The role will refer to the user group and resource group that were created above:
+Finally, we make the role by making a POST to the role factory service.
+The body of the role has the self links of the user and resource groups.

 ```java
 private void makeRole() {